-Searching for the Perfect Neuron for AI
+Searching for the Perfect Artificial Synapse for AI

 Writing weights into the FeMFET, which can hold two bits, takes less than half the voltage of previous ferroelectric AI schemes.
 But, for the moment, it takes too long.
 “The only penalty we have now is write speed, which we do not think is intrinsic to the cell” and is something that can be improved, says Ni.

-There may be no perfect neuron for neuromorphic chips and deep learning devices.
+There may be no perfect synapse for neuromorphic chips and deep learning devices.
 But it seems clear from the variety of new, experimental ones revealed at IEDM last week that there will be better ones than we have today.

 Comments

-Note: This story was corrected on 11 December to clarify terms and correct the channel length of an IBM ECRAM.